GeAR522/myweb-frontend/README.md

 - footer? (maybe not necessary)

-- link to linkedin somewhere
+- link to linkedin somewhere - done

 - set more tailwind classes to simplify classnames of components.
     - card